casparderksen/docker-thorntail-jee8-microprofile/README.md

 See [project-https.yml](myapp/src/main/resources/project-https.yml) for an example https configuration (adapt to your needs).
 Https is not configured by default, because storing passwords and certificates in archives/containers is insecure and not portable across environments.
-Furthermore, https could be offloaded by Nginx or Istio.
+Furthermore, https could be offloaded by Nginx, or Istio when deploying to Kubernetes.

 To generate a self-signed certificate, run `gen_keystore.sh` in [myapp/security](myapp/security).